 Coffee was boiled and meals were warmed and cooked on a single burner Swede stove.
-A single mantel Colemen lantern furnished a meager light and little warmth to that small, usually cold space.
+A single mantel Colemen lantern furnished a meager light and little warmth to that small, usual-

 Canned food, cooking pots, dishes and silverware were stored in cardboard or wooden boxes.
-Canned beans, which topped the fishermen's cuisine, were often eaten cold out of the can with a slice of bread, covered with lumps of butter, and washed down with cups of strong, hot, black coffee known as fishermen's brew.
+Canned beans, which topped the fishermen' cuisine, were often eaten cold out of the can with a slice of bread, covered with lumps of butter, and washed down with cups of strong, hot, black coffee known as fishermen's brew.

-Today, on the windswept shores of Bristol Bay, you can see many pended on fishing to make their living.
+Today, on the windswept shores of

+Prior to 1956, opening and closing periods for Bristol Bay salmon fishing generally followed a fairly predictable pattern.
+The period usually opened a 6 a.m. on Monday morning and closed pended on fishing to make their living.
 But the people never gave up their dreams for better days to come from their fishing.
 They believed in the "fishermen's dream" that "next year would be better."